vlgiitr/Machine_Unlearning/README.md

 ## 5. Conclusion

  We discovered that the introduction of sparsity can effectively enhance the accuracy of the unlearning algorithm.
-Moreover, the application of fine-tuning, bolstered by LoRA, not only substantiates this concept but also expedites the entire process.
+Moreover, the application of fine-tuning, combined with LoRA, not only substantiates this concept but also expedites the entire process.